 It is commonly known that Legal text has its own language, a language that it is said only lawyers can understand.
 Even though that is a bit of a humorous exaggeration, it is true that Legal text is written in a very particular way that is different from every other type of content.

 What is not so known is that the form and style of Legal text change from language to language.
-It is not enough to just translate the text a good Legal translation must reflect the style used on the Legal texts that are written in the target language.
+It is not enough to just translate the text; an accurate Legal translation must reflect the style used on the Legal texts that are written in the target language.

 And this is true not only for different languages.
 There are strong differences in how Legal text is written in different countries that share the same language.
 When you compare, for example, Legal texts from Mexico and Argentina you can find differences in the grammatical constructions and in the expressions used.